Print Resize text

 • You had a severe (serious) or unusual side effect after this vaccine or one like it.

-If you have allergies or have had a side effect to this vaccine, check with your doctor or a public health nurse before you get the vaccine.
+If either of these apply, check with your healthcare provider or a public health nurse before you get the vaccine.

-Although you can get the vaccine if you have a mild illness such as a cold or fever, you should stay home until you are feeling better to prevent spreading your illness to others.
+Although you can get the vaccine if you have a mild illness such as a cold or fever, it is best to stay home until you feel better.
+This helps prevent spreading your illness to others.

 Doses

-If you have a healthy immune system and get your first dose before age 15 years, you need 2 doses, 6 months apart.
+If you have a healthy immune system, you need 2 doses, 6 months apart.

 Get the vaccine